cdemetriadis/Thrustmaster-T300-Steering-Wheel-Emulator/README.md

 * **DS1307RTC.h** - DS1307 RTC library

 ### Setting the time
-Follow the librarie's instructions on how to setup the current time on the RTC.
+Follow the library's instructions on how to setup the current time on the RTC.

 ### Setup Rotary Encoders
-Follow the librarie's instructions on how to change the address of each of the Rotary Encoder boards.
+Follow the library's instructions on how to change the address of each of the Rotary Encoder boards.
 I've set them as follows:

 * BB (Brake Balance): 0x20
 * ABS (Antilock Braking System): 0x21
 * TC (Traction Control): 0x22

-### Tweaking the Rotary Switch values
+### Setup Rotary Switch values
 The one thing that ***may need tweaking*** are the Rotary Switch values, given that the values returned are dependent on the voltage supplied.
 Set the `DEBUG_ROTARY_SWITCHES` to `true` and the LCD will display the current values of both switches. make a note of those numbers and update them in the `t300_functions` Sketch file, under `getCABMode()` & `getCABSteps()` functions.

 ### Debugging Performance